 Optional.
 The controller ports through which the host can access the volume.
-For port syntax, see "Command syntax" on page 20.
+For port syntax, see "Command syntax" on page 21.
 If this parameter is omitted, all ports are selected.

 Sets the volume size.
 The unit is optional (B represents bytes).
 If base 2 is in use, whether you specify a base-2 or base-10 unit, the resulting size will be in base 2.
-If no unit is specified, the default is 512-byte blocks.
+If no unit is specified, the default is the cache block size shown by show cacheparameters.